loudbinary/node-merged-pool/README.md

 This software has been modefied for merged mining.
 It is still in development.

+#### Creator Attribution
+Thanks to [UNOMP.ORG](https://github.com/UNOMP/unified-node-open-mining-portal) for their original work.

+Project forked to work on another Hybrid coin, and making it GPU Capable.
+Moving code around, and debugging, etc is a pain via FTP.
+This makes my life easier.

+If there are any changes I deem worthy, a pull request back to creators code is likely.

 #### Notice
 This is a module for Node.js that will do nothing on its own.
 Unless you're a Node.js developer who would like to handle stratum authentication and raw share data then this module will not be of use to you.